 SAI Colloquium series: The South Asia Institute hosts a colloquium series and other events during the academic year that bring leading scholars of South Asia to Columbia from across the US, Europe, and South Asia.
-SAI will continue the "Master Class" series with Columbia faculty, which was initiated in 2020-21, into the Fall 2021 semester.

-Many of these events take place on Mondays at 4pm and Fridays at 10am, and are attended by South Asia faculty, and students from other programs.
-These events will be mainly on-line in Fall 2021 and will include a discussion period with the speakers, students and faculty.
-Spring events modalities will depend on university policies.
+Many of these events take place on Mondays at 4pm and Fridays at 10am, and are attended by South Asia faculty members and by students from other programs.
+These events will include a discussion period with the speakers, students and faculty.
+Event modalities will depend on university policies.